2 Plate Tectonics

 2.1.2 Proposed Mechanism for Continental Drift

 Wegener’s work was considered a fringe science theory for his entire life.
 One of the biggest flaws in his hypothesis was an inability to provide a mechanism for how the continents moved.
 Obviously, the continents did not appear to move, and changing the conservative minds of the scientific community would require exceptional evidence that supported a credible mechanism.
 Other pro-continental drift followers used expansion, contraction, or even the moon’s origin to explain how the continents moved.
-Wegener used centrifugal forces and precession, but this model was proven wrong .
-He also speculated about seafloor spreading, with hints of convection, but could not substantiate these proposals .
-As it turns out, current scientific knowledge reveals convection is the major force in driving plate movements, along with gravity and density.
+Wegener used centrifugal forces and precession, but this model was proven wrong.
+He also speculated about seafloor spreading, with hints of convection, but could not substantiate these proposals.
+As it turns out, current scientific knowledge reveals convection is one the major forces in driving plate movements, along with gravity and density.

 2.1.3 Development of Plate Tectonic Theory

 Wegener died in 1930 on an expedition in Greenland.
 Poorly respected in his lifetime, Wegener and his ideas about moving continents seemed destined to be lost in history as fringe science.
 However, in the 1950s, evidence started to trickle in that made continental drift a more viable idea.
 By the 1960s, scientists had amassed enough evidence to support the missing mechanism—namely, seafloor spreading—for Wegener’s hypothesis of continental drift to be accepted as the theory of plate tectonics.
 Ongoing GPS and earthquake data analyses continue to support this theory.
 The next section provides the pieces of evidence that helped transform one man’s wild notion into a scientific theory.

 Mapping of the Ocean Floors